knative/client/docs/cmd/kn_service_export.md

 ```
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
   -h, --help                          help for export
       --mode string                   Format for exporting all routed revisions.
-One of kubernetes|resources (experimental)
+One of replay|export (experimental)
   -n, --namespace string              Specify the namespace to operate in.
   -o, --output string                 Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-file.
       --template string               Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].